 - reduces cancer risk

-In addition to being stripped of fiber, pasteurizing the juices means bringing them to a high heat, which destroys a significant amount of the vegetables’ vitamins, minerals, and beneficial nutrients.
+In addition to being stripped of fiber, pasteurizing the juices means bringing them to a high heat, which destroys a significant amount of the vegetables’ vitamins, enzymes, and other beneficial nutrients.

 V8’s juices are also “reconstituted” from concentrate, which means that the water is removed and then added back.
 This makes them a far cry from fresh vegetable juice to begin with.
 Also listed in the ingredients is the dubious “natural flavoring.”

 Natural flavors, while derived from real food, are synthetic, highly processed chemicals that may be contaminated with up to 80 percent of “incidental additives,” such as propylene glycol, sodium benzoate, and glycerin.
-None of these additives need to be listed in the ingredients.
+None of these additives are required to be listed in the ingredients.

 As with many processed foods, V8 uses salt to add flavor and preserve the juices.
 The high sodium content can be a problem, especially if you’re trying to limit your salt intake.

 V8’s original formula of vegetable juice contains 640 mg of sodium per serving.
 The low-sodium version of V8 contains only 140 mg of sodium in an 8-ounce glass.